![]() |

 At that time we will be able to offer our specific computer recommendations

-for current Apple and Dell models to help make your purchasing decisions easier,
+for current Apple and Lenovo models to help make your purchasing decisions easier,

 and you will be able to take advantage of